codedragon/code_reviews/slides.md

 ## Tips to "Fix the bug so the test passes"
-* Change one thing at a time
+* Change things: one thing at a time
 * Question assumptions
 * Reduce code to its essence
 * document everything
 * take a break
 * ask for help

+# Change things: one thing at a time
+* different browser
+* different computer
+* use curl instead of browser